 in the toolbar.
 If you're not using Android Studio, you can download tools

-- To update an item or install a new one, click the check box so it shows a checkmark.
+- To update an item or install a new one, select the checkbox.

 Pending updates are indicated in the left column with a download icon .
-Pending removals are indicated with a red cross .
+Pending removals are indicated with a red X: .

-To update the selected packages, click Apply or OK, then agree to any license agreements.
+To update the selected packages, click Apply or OK and agree to any license agreements.

-You should give special consideration to the following tools in the SDK Tools tab:
+You can find the following tools in the SDK Tools tab:

-- Required.
-Includes tools to build Android apps.
-See the SDK Build Tools release notes.
+- Includes tools to build Android apps.
+For more information, see the SDK Build Tools release notes.

-- Required.
-Includes essential tools such as ProGuard.
-See the SDK Tools Release Notes.
+- Includes essential tools such as ProGuard.
+For more information, see the SDK Tools release notes.

 - Android Emulator

-- Recommended.
-A QEMU-based device-emulation tool that you can use to debug and test your applications in an actual Android runtime environment.
-See the Android Emulator release notes.
+- A QEMU-based device-emulation tool that you can use to debug and test your applications in an actual Android runtime environment.
+For more details, see the Emulator release notes.

 Note: Most API libraries that were previously provided by the